yuvrajshekhawat1989/DBMS-project/README.md

 For compiling and running the codes.
 1. The order of execution should be parse_rp.cpp, parse_wb.cpp then parse_cit.cpp
 2. For compiling use g++ file_name.cpp -o filename
-3. This will generate loader.sql (also provided in the zip)
+3. This will generate loader.sql

 For creating and populating the database: